 Understanding where your gaps are and what you still need to learn is a big part of starting your business off right.

-That doesn’t necessarily mean that you should wait to get started.
-There is no way to know everything about running a business and waiting until you know it “all” will leave you stuck in preparation mode.
+That doesn’t mean that you should wait to get started.
+There is no way you can know everything about running a business before you begin.
+Waiting until you know it “all” will leave you stuck in preparation mode.
 You won’t make any money or gain any experience in preparation mode.
 You must get started.

 Make a list of the things that you need to learn and assess whether you can start without that knowledge.